KERA (FM): Programming

 KERA has a news and information format that includes reports from the KERA newsroom and the weekday hour-long program Think.
 KERA also carries Texas Standard, a weekday program from the state capital in Austin.
-The rest of the weekday schedule comes from NPR and other public radio networks: Morning Edition, All Things Considered, Here and Now, Fresh Air, On Point and Marketplace.
-The BBC World Service runs all night.
+The rest of the weekday schedule comes from NPR and other public radio networks; BBC World Service programming airs in the overnight.

-On weekends, KERA features hour-long specialty shows from NPR and other public radio networks: Planet Money, Radiolab, Snap Judgment, This American Life, Travel with Rick Steves, The Moth Radio Hour, Latino USA, Hidden Brain, The TED Radio Hour, Freakonomics Radio, Code Switch, Left, Right and Center and Wait, Wait, Don't Tell Me.

 KERA's on-air staff includes Morning Edition host Sam Baker, All Things Considered host Justin Martin, and reporters Stella Chavez, Christopher Connelly, Lauren Silverman, Jerome Weeks and Bill Zeeble.
-KERA News Digital Storytelling projects provide an in-depth look at the people of Texas — the crises they endure, the issues they overcome and the triumphs they achieve.
+KERA News Digital Storytelling projects provide an in-depth look at the people of Texas – the crises they endure, the issues they overcome and the triumphs they achieve.

 Think

 The KERA production Think, hosted by Krys Boyd, features guests, authors and political leaders who discuss topics in the news.
 Call-in comments and texted questions are also encouraged.
 The show's host and crew have traveled to Washington, D.C., yearly since 2015 to broadcast live from NPR headquarters.
 Notable guests during Think in D.C. have included professor Michael Eric Dyson and U.S. Senators Ted Cruz and John Cornyn.

-Think is sydicated to other public radio stations in Texas, Alabama, Alaska, California, Colorado, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Michigan, Mississippi, Missouri, North Carolina, Oregon, Pennsylvania, Rhode Island, South Carolina, Virginia, and Washington State.
+Think is syndicated to other public radio stations in Texas, Alabama, Alaska, California, Colorado, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Michigan, Mississippi, Missouri, North Carolina, Oregon, Pennsylvania, Rhode Island, South Carolina, Virginia, and Washington State.